Program details & application

 How to apply

-To view the application, please click the button below.
-Applications typically are due in March.
-If you have any other questions about the internship program, please contact Director of Programs Shivani Mehta (sdmehta [at] stanford.edu (subject: Susan%20Heck%20internship) (jesslopez[at]stanford[dot]edu) ).
+You can apply on the SOLO website.
+Applications are due on March 17, 2024 at 11:59pm.
+If you have any other questions about the internship program, please contact Director of Programs Jessica Lopez (jesslopez [at] stanford.edu (subject: Susan%20Heck%20internship) (jesslopez[at]stanford[dot]edu)).